Transport in Aberdeen: Roads

 The A90 Aberdeen Western Peripheral Route opened in stages during 2018 and 2019 and provides a bypass around the city from Blackdog in the north to Stonehaven in the south, diverting traffic away from the city centre and from the city's original ring road, Anderson Drive, built in the 1920s.

+A low-emission zone came into force on 1 June 2024.

 Bridges

 Aberdeen's two main rivers, the Dee and Don are currently crossed by a variety of bridges, varying from modern structures to older stone bridges dating back hundreds of years.

 River Dee crossings

 The River Dee is crossed by a number of bridges, from east to west: